gatsbyjs/gatsby/docs/tutorial/seo-and-social-sharing-cards-tutorial/index.md

 ## Further Learning

-This article is merely a shallow dive into the depths of SEO optimization--consider it a primer for further learning and a gentle introduction to some SEO concepts with a Gatsby twist.
-To truly master these concepts is outside the scope of this article, but it truly is fascinating stuff that can directly lead to more eyes on your content!
+This tutorial is merely a shallow dive into the depths of SEO optimization--consider it a primer for further learning and a gentle introduction to some SEO concepts with a Gatsby twist.
+To truly master these concepts is outside the scope of this tutorial, but it truly is fascinating stuff that can directly lead to more eyes on your content!

-Thanks for reading--I cannot wait to see what you build next. 💪

 ### References